 What are Revenue Streams?

-Revenue Streams are the various sources from which a business earns money from the sale of goods or provision of services.
+Revenue streams are the various sources from which a business earns money from the sale of goods or the provision of services.
 The types of revenue that a business records on its accounts depend on the types of activities carried out by the business.
 Generally speaking, the revenue accounts of retail businesses are more diverse, as compared to businesses that provide services.

 Types of Revenues

 To classify revenues at a high level, there are operating revenues and non-operating revenues.
 Operating revenues describe the amount earned from the company’s core business operations.
 Sales of goods or services are examples of operating revenues.
 Non-operating revenues refer to the money earned from a business’s side activities.
 Examples include interest revenue and dividend revenue.

 Many different revenue accounts are used by businesses in various industries.
 For the majority of companies, the following are a few common revenue accounts: